-For the inviscid and viscous discrete spectra, denoted $\sigma_d^{0}$ and $\sigma_d^{\nu}$, respectively, the unstable eigenmodes of the $q$-vortices with finite $q$ have been extensively studied \citep{Stewartson1983, Mayer1992}, especially for small $q$ \citep{Lessen1974, Heaton2007}.
-However, whether those instabilities would be significant for aeronautic applications appears to be unclear \citep[see][pp. 258-259]{fabre2004}.
-We emphasise that the discrete spectra and relevant instabilities, which have been well-studied, are not the essential interest of the present study.
-For this reason, the unstable branches in $\sigma_d^{0}$ and $\sigma_d^{\nu}$ possibly detectable for small $q$ and large $\Rey$ are omitted in figure \ref{fig:spectrum_scheme}.
+For the inviscid and viscous discrete spectra, denoted $\sigma_d^{0}$ and $\sigma_d^{\nu}$, respectively, the unstable eigenmodes of the $q$-vortices with finite $q$ have been extensively studied \citep{Stewartson1983, Mayer1992}, particularly for small $q$ \citep{Lessen1974, Heaton2007}.
+However, it is unclear whether these instabilities would be significant for aeronautical applications that are known to have large $q~( \approx 4)$ \citep[see][pp. 258-259]{fabre2004}.
+As the discrete spectra and related instabilities, which have been well-studied, are not the main focus of the present study, the unstable branches in $\sigma_d^{0}$ and $\sigma_d^{\nu}$, which may be detectable for small $q$ and large $\Rey$, are omitted in figure \ref{fig:spectrum_scheme}.

-Instead, we pay attention to the eigenmodes associated with the inviscid critical-layer spectrum, denoted $\sigma_c^{0}$, which has been known to be related to transient growth of wake vortices \citep{HEATON2007b, Mao2012}.
+Instead, we pay attention to the eigenmodes associated with the inviscid critical-layer spectrum, denoted $\sigma_c^{0}$, which has been known to be related to further transient growth of wake vortices \citep{HEATON2007b, Mao2012}.
 For the inviscid $q$-vortex $\sigma_c^{0}$ is determined as a subset of $\sigma(\mathcal{L}_{m \kappa}^{0})$, which is

-When $q \rightarrow \infty$, \eqref{inviscidspectrum} reduces to the expression given in \citet{Gallay2020}, which is applicable to the Lamb-Oseen vortex case.
+When $q \rightarrow \infty$, \eqref{inviscidspectrum} reduces to the expression given in \citet{Gallay2020}, which applies to the Lamb-Oseen vortex case.
 Considering the fact that $\sigma_c^{0}$ is due to an inviscid singularity \citep{LeDizes2004}, we deduce the expression in \eqref{inviscidspectrum} through the following steps.
-The singularity can be identified straightforwardly through further reduction of the governing equations as shown in \citet[p.
-94]{Mayer1992}, originally performed by \citet{Howard1962}.
-Breaking the eigenvalue problem form in \eqref{continuity_linpert} and \eqref{momentum_linpert} and performing more reduction, we obtain the following second-order differential equation:
+The singularity can be straightforwardly identified by further reducing the governing equations, as shown in \citet[p.
+94]{Mayer1992}, originally done by \citet{Howard1962}.
+Breaking the eigenvalue problem form in \eqref{continuity_linpert} and \eqref{momentum_linpert} and performing further reduction, we obtain the following second-order differential equation:

 where